johnston9/shot-caller/TESTING.md

 #### Scene Breakdown

+- Use Case: View the Scene Breakdown<br>

+  1. Click on Breakdown tab on the Scene page to view the Scene Breakdown.

-- User Case: Add/Edit details in the Breakdown<br>
+- Use Case: Add/Edit details in the Breakdown<br>

   1. Click on the 3 Dots on the Scene page or the Add/Edit tab on the Breakdown page to open the Add/Edit Breakdown form.
   2. Fill in the details.